How sensor technology is making Tasmanian Timber more valuable

 The project brought into play some work that was done 25 years ago by Professor Peter Doe.
 He and his research group wrote a model for drying timber that was 20 years ahead of its time.
 The project team used the model as a base for predictive tools for a dashboard.

-CSAW are now looking to roll out a larger scale trial with some Tasmanian processors already investing in the new technology.
+CSAW is now looking to roll out a larger scale trial with some Tasmanian processors already investing in the new technology.

 The project is also driving investment and innovation in the industry.